nbgibson/streamers/README.md

 streamers
 ```

-If you recieve errors that the command is not known, please ensure that the install location (hint: `pip list -v`) is included on your system's PATH.
+If you recieve errors that the command is not known, please ensure that the install location (HINT: `pip list -v`) is included on your system's PATH.
 Please consult your preferred search engine on how to accomplish this if needed.

 ## So how do we go about getting the data to make this work?